 - And more

 The withdrawal symptoms of Klonopin and Valium are very similar to withdrawal from alcohol.
 Both are probably the worst withdrawal you could experience and the only one you could die from if you don’t have supervised medical detox.
-You can feel anxious and have flu-like symptoms.
-They can be severe or mild and they can come and go.
+You can feel anxious and have flu-like symptoms, and they can be severe or mild, and they can come and go.

 Physical manifestations of Klonopin and Valium withdrawal can include:

 - Troubled sleeping (nightmares, waking in the night)